tlswg/tls13-spec/draft-ietf-tls-tls13.md

 security parameters in an existing connection.
-Finally, the client will send a ClientHello when the server has responded to its ClientHello with a ServerHello that selects cryptographic parameters that don't match the client's ClientKeyExchange.
-In that case, the client MUST send the same ClientHello (without modification) along with the new ClientKeyExchange.
+Finally, the client will send a ClientHello when the server has responded to its ClientHello with a ServerHello that selects cryptographic parameters that don't match the client's ClientKeyShare.
+In that case, the client MUST send the same ClientHello (without modification) along with the new ClientKeyShare.

 Structure of this message: